tedsluis/genai-proxy/README.md

 ## Run as a systemd Service

+On a Linux system you can run genai-proxy as a systemd Daemon.
 Create a file `/etc/systemd/system/genai-proxy.service` with the following content:

 ```ini
 [Unit]